|Creating Programs||Directives for Compiler|

 cob subprog.cbl -C ans85 | tee -a compout.log

 to append the output from subprog to the redirection file.

-If you are compiling with the ERRQ directive, the prompts normally displayed by the Compiler are also redirected.
+If you are compiling with the ERRQ directive, the prompts normally displayed by the Compiler is also redirected.
 Consequently, the Compiler appears to hang when really it is waiting for your response.
-If you think this is the case, use the interrupt key to stop the compilation, and restart it without the ERRQ directive set.
+If you think this is the case, use the interrupt key to terminate the compilation, and restart it without the ERRQ directive set.

 After acknowledging all the cob options, the Compiler opens its files and starts the generate phase.
 At this point, if the verbose option is set, the Compiler displays the message: